The Drop CTRL is an awesome mechanical keyboard with a floating keycap design and a sleek aluminum frame.

 I know, there’s a way to use the QMK software and program it myself to make my preferred setting the default, but as a noobie, I have no experience with QMK at all.

-Then some minor complaints include… it doesn’t have any productivity buttons.
+Another minor complaint include it doesn’t have any media keys.
 It does have volume up and down, pause and play, but only if you memorize the keys.
 I think that it’s Fn+PgUp or Fn+PgDn for the volume features.

 But keep in mind those keyboards may not have some of the features that the Massdrop CTRL may have such as being hot-swappable, having custom switch choices.
 With Razer you’ll be stuck with the Razer switches, whatever those may be.